 Colorado is considered a “landlord friendly” state.
-This means state laws favor landlords over tenants when it comes to rental property issues.
-As a landlord, you should be aware of your rights, as well as the rights of tenants.
+This means state laws favor landlords over renters when it comes to rental property issues.
+As a landlord, you should be aware of your rights, as well as the rights of renters.

 Whether you rent residential or commercial property, it’s advised you have legal counsel.
 An attorney can help you layout the terms of a lease agreement, guide you through the eviction process and represent you in court if necessary.